zeusta/Docs/extensions/Guide By Functions/Magento 2/Multi-warehouse.md

 ##### **Send stock:**

-Path: **Inventory Management > Transfer Stock > Send Stock**
+Path: **Inventory Management > Transfer Stock** section **> Send Stock**

 If admin want to send stock from his warehouse to another warehouse, he can use this feature to record stock sending.
 The process to Send stock is: *Add new send stock > Prepare Product list > Select Products > Start Send Stock > Save Receive Stock > Mark as Completed*

 -	**Add new send stock:** Select the Source warehouse and Destination warehouse.
 Fill in the reason.

 -	**Prepare the product list:** From here admin can import list of product to send or import via CSV file.
 Then update the qty to send.
-Click Start send stock to activate sending.
+Click **Start Send Stock** to activate sending.
 You can see stock sending summary and download the summary.

 -	**Receive stock:** Destination warehouse can create receives by importing or selecting product then update received qty.
 Then click Save receive.